 History of Budapest

-The earliest inhabitants found Budapest a good place to settle, particularly because of its location on the Danube, still a major European waterway, and an important trade route in the region.
+The earliest inhabitants found Budapest a good place to settle, particularly because of its location on the Danube, a major European waterway and important trade route in the region.